stablekernel/aqueduct/source/docs/tut/storing-data.md

 Values in the request body object are decoded into a `Hero` object - each key in the request body maps to a property of our `Hero`.
 For example, the value for the key 'name' is stored in the `inputHero.name`.
 If decoding the request body into a `Hero` instance fails for any reason, a 400 Bad Request response is sent and the operation method is not called.

-An object can only be bound to a request body if it implements `HTTPSerializable` - the good news is all `ManagedObject`s implement this interface.
+An object can only be bound to a request body if it implements `Serializable` - the good news is all `ManagedObject`s implement this interface.
 You may create your own types that implement this interface, and you may also bind a `List<T>`, where `T` implements the interface.

 Re-run your `heroes` application.
 On [http://aqueduct-tutorial.stablekernel.io](http://aqueduct-tutorial.stablekernel.io), click on the `Heroes` button on the top of the screen.
 In the text field, enter a new hero name and click `Add`.
 You'll see your new hero added to the list!
 You can shutdown your application and run it again and you'll still be able to fetch your new hero.